Bruno Cappelozza

-Bruno Henrique Cappelozza (born May 20, 1989) is a Brazilian mixed martial artist currently signed to the Professional Fighters League, where he competes in the heavyweight division.
+Bruno Henrique Cappelozza (born 20 May 1989) is a Brazilian mixed martial artist currently signed to the Professional Fighters League, where he competes in the heavyweight division.
 He is the 2021 PFL heavyweight world champion.
 Cappelozza has also competed in MMA promotions Rizin Fighting Federation and Jungle Fight.

 Early life

 Cappelozza was born in Jaú, São Paulo, Brazil, where he first began to train in mixed martial arts.
+He commenced his martial arts journey at the age of 7, participating in disciplines such as karate, judo, and capoeira.
+Subsequently, he transitioned to Muay Thai, eventually making his debut in MMA.

 Mixed martial arts career

 Cappelozza made his professional mixed martial arts debut in 2010, fighting for an MMA team owned by Brazilian soccer team Sport Club Corinthians Paulista, commonly called Corinthians.
 At Corinithians, Cappelozza trained with former Ultimate Fighting Championship middleweight champion Anderson Silva.
-Following Corinthians, Cappelozza competed in promotions such as Predador FC, Jungle Fight, and Rizin.